raystack/stencil/README.md

 Discover why users choose Stencil as their main schema registry

 - **Version history** Stencil stores versioned history of proto descriptor file on specified namespace and name
-- **Backward compatibility** enforce backward compatability check on upload by default
+- **Backward compatibility** enforce backward compatibility check on upload by default
-- **Flexbility** ability to skip some of the backward compatability checks while upload
+- **Flexbility** ability to skip some of the backward compatibility checks while upload
 - **Descriptor fetch** ability to download proto descriptor files
 - **Metadata** provides metadata API to retrieve latest version number given a name and namespace
 - **Clients in multiple languages** Stencil provides clients in GO, Java, JS languages to interact with Stencil server and deserialize messages using dynamic schema